yuanzhongshang/GIFT/docs/documentation/05_analysis_reproduce.md

 ```

 ## Run MV-IWAS
-MV-IWAS takes GWAS summary statistics, reference LD, eQTL weight database as input.
+MV-IWAS takes GWAS summary statistics, reference LD, eQTL weight database as inputs.
 Here we used the same data as above.
 ```r
 library(MVIWAS)